Some of our favorite books, articles and videos

 Fast Company 115-126 (1999).
 Neff, Thomas J. and James M. Citrin,

 You’re in Charge – Now What?.
 New York: Crown Business, 2005.

 An eight-point plan that will lay the foundation for success in a new organization or new position Weiss, Alan,

 Raise the Bar: A Handbook for Managers on Innovation, Creativity and Continuous Improvement as a Way of Life.
 East Greenwich, Rhode Island: Las Brisas Research Press, 1995.

 Anticipate, recognize and exploit opportunity, whether on the job or in one’s personal life.
-Inspirational & Personal Improvement
+Inspirational & Personal Development